SuadeLabs/fire/documentation/properties/type.md

 ### supported_sme

 An SME with special treatment under the capital adequacy rules, invoking a special multiplier for RWAs

+### social_housing_entity

+As defined in Appendix 2: PRA Rulebook: CRR Firms: (CRR) Article 124E

+> A public housing company or not-for-profit association regulated in the UK that exists to serve social purposes and to offer tenants long-term housing (a social housing exposure).

 ### other